Whitney Avalon

-Whitney Avalon is an American actress, writer, producer, singer, and rapper best known for creating the Princess Rap Battle series and other musical comedy on YouTube, where her channel has over 600 million views.
+Whitney Avalon is an American singer-songwriter, actress, writer, producer, and rapper best known for creating the Princess Rap Battle series and other musical comedy on YouTube, where her channel has over 775 million views, and for writing the songs of Phineas and Ferb from its fifth season onwards.

+As a songwriter and performer, she has a Recording Industry Association of America-certified Gold record, which she unboxed with fellow comedy musician "Weird Al" Yankovic.

 Variety listed her in their 2015 Comedy Impact Report, stating her work has "amassed over half a billion views" worldwide in a year.
 She was also named one of Cosmopolitan's "Internet's Most Fascinating" people in 2015.

+Early life

+Avalon graduated summa cum laude from Brandeis University in 2003 with a B.A. in Theater Arts.

 Princess Rap Battles

 The Princess Rap Battles series was created by Whitney Avalon and features fictional female characters facing off against each other in the form of a rap battle.
 Whitney Avalon appears in every episode as a major rap opponent.

 She posted the first Princess Rap Battle "Snow White vs. Elsa" in September 2014.
 Since then, she has posted more rap battles on the channel, including "Galadriel vs. Leia", "Mrs. Claus vs. Mary Poppins", and "Cinderella vs. Belle" starring Sarah Michelle Gellar, who is a fan of the series.
 Subsequent episodes include "Maleficent vs. Daenerys" starring Yvonne Strahovski, "Katniss vs. Hermione" starring Molly Quinn, "Freya vs. Ravenna" and "Rapunzel & Flynn vs. Anna & Kristoff".
 Avalon then posted two Wonderland vs. Oz themed battles: "Dorothy vs. Alice" starring Emily Kinney, Ryan McCartan, Jason Rogel, and Joey Richter followed by "The Queen of Hearts vs. The Wicked Witch of the West" with Alyssa Preston, Ben Giroux and (like all the battles) Avalon herself.
-The most recent episode of the series featured Harley Quinn, Black Canary, and Huntress teaming up.
+A 2020 episode of the series featured Harley Quinn, Black Canary, and Huntress teaming up, and the latest episode, released in 2022, shows Genshin Impact characters Fischl and Mona battling.